Charlie Estcourt: International career

 Estcourt made her full international debut on 6 March 2015, at the age of 16, against Bosnia in the Istria Cup.
 During a European Qualifying match v Israel in September 2016 she scored her first international goal leading to comparisons with the goal scored by Hal Robson Kanu against Belgium in Euro 2016.
-She has gone on to make 34 senior appearances scoring 3 goals.
+She has gone on to make 48 senior appearances scoring 3 goals.

+Estcourt was named Football Association of Wales (FAW) Young Player of the Year in 2015.

+In June 2025, Estcourt was named in Wales' squad for UEFA Women's Euro 2025.